Investing in a Zero Interest Rate Environment

 In 2012, with the debt crisis in Europe, Mario Draghi had a similar type of decision to make.

-Right now, especially in the US, the Federal Reserve created a lot of money and implemented credit support programs with the US Congress.
+In the US, the Federal Reserve has created a lot of money and implemented credit support programs with the US Congress.

 That’s going into equity assets and various credit assets.
 You also see some of it going into gold.
 You could also see a depreciation in the value of the dollar eventually.
 However, a dollar squeeze and appreciation occurs at the beginning as people have a shortage of money relative to their need for it.